matmalkowski/visualstudio-docs.pl-pl/docs/sharepoint/walkthrough-creating-a-workflow-with-association-and-initiation-forms.md

     }
     ```

-6. Zastąp `GetInitiationData` metodę z następującym przykładzie:
+6. Zastąp `GetInitiationData` metody z poniższym przykładzie:

     ```vb
     ' This method is called when the user clicks the button to start the workflow.